reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 ### Terraform Configuration with Version Control Systems for Continuous Integration

-Apart from the CLI workflow, Terraform Cloud/Enterprise has two more types of workflows targeted for continuous integration.
+Apart from the CLI workflow, Terraform Cloud/Enterprise has two more types of workflow targeted for continuous integration.

 Here the Terraform workspace is connected to a repository on one of the supported [version control systems](https://www.terraform.io/docs/cloud/vcs/index.html#supported-vcs-providers) which provides Terraform configurations for that workspace.
 Terraform Cloud monitors new commits and pull requests to the repository using webhooks.
 After any commit to a branch, a Terraform Cloud workspace based on that branch will run Terraform.

 We can find elaborate documentation for configuring Terraform for specific VCS providers by following their respective [links](https://www.terraform.io/docs/cloud/vcs/index.html#configuring-vcs-access).